astronomer/docs/astro/best-practices/deploy-with-api.md

 id: deploy-with-api
 ---

 While you can deploy code using the Astro GitHub Integration, the Astro CLI, or by configuring a CI/CD pipeline, you might prefer to use the Astro API to automate deploying code.
-Using the Astro API is the most straightforward way to deploy code and requires very few additional dependencies, meaning it is compatible with most CI/CD configurations.
+Using the Astro API is the most straightforward way to deploy code without using the Astro CLI and requires very few additional dependencies, meaning it is compatible with most CI/CD configurations.

 If the Astro API has access to your Astro project files, you can use the Astro API `deploy` endpoints to complete an image deploy or DAG deploy.
 You can then implement scripts to automate deploys as a workaround to not using the Astro CLI or Astro GitHub integration.